DeMoriarty/DeMoriarty.github.io/_posts/2023-7-13-similarity_based_2.md

 {\sum_{w_1^ \prime \in S(w_1)} \tilde{C}(w_2, w_1^\prime)}
 $$

 $$W(w_1^ \prime, w_1)$$ stands for the adjusted similarity score.
-In the new model, we use cosine similarity as the similarity measure, given its effectiveness in distributional semantics.
+In this model, we use cosine similarity as the similarity measure, given its effectiveness in distributional semantics.

 $$
 D(w_1, w_1 ^ \prime) =